-Gudagnino wants you to focus only on the mortality of connection, and the capacity we have to love vulnerably, curiously, immeasurably.
+Gudagnino wants you to focus only on the mortality of connection, and the capacity we have to love: vulnerably, curiously and immeasurably.
 In one of the best and final scenes, Elio’s father speaks to him ensuing Oliver’s departure, revealing his knowledge not just of their relationship but of what it means to be a person, feeling the things his son has felt.
-“Our hearts and bodies are given to us only once,” he states with life-affirming warmth, and in the dark I seized the line, marvelling at how Elio and Oliver had embraced this philosophy for their brief span of time together.
+“Our hearts and bodies are given to us only once,” he states with life-affirming warmth, and in the dark I seized the line, marvelling at how Elio and Oliver had embraced this philosophy for their brief time together.
 The beauty of Call Me By Your Name is in its tenacity and nuance, the simultaneous simplicity and intricacy felt in everything tacit.
 Artfully summarised by Mr. Perlman when he says, encompassing loves throughout all of time: “What you two had, had nothing and everything to do with intelligence.” ☆